eisenforschung/mpie-jupyterhub-server/README.md

 ## Data transfer
 To transfer the data to the server and the jupyter notebook environment, there are mutilple ways, from which three are mentioned here.
 1) Tranfering files via jupyter lab interface.
 <img src="jupyterlab_upload.png" alt="jupyterlab upload" height="300">
+To access the jupyterlab interface, instead of jupyter notebooks, you should replace the word tree with lab in your browser address bar.

 2) Transfering files from a cloud to the notebooks, via wget command.
 Given the `url` and the `path` to save the files, one can use the following command within jupyter notebook.
-`import wget
+`import wget`
-wget.download(url, out=path)
-`
+`wget.download(url, out=path)`
 3) One can also transfer the files via `scp` command.
-However, one should note that the jupyter notebook environment on this server is designed to access a specific path of user's home directory, which is `~/pyiron_workspace/`
+However, one should note that the jupyter notebook environment on this server is designed to access a specific path of user's home directory, which is `~/pyiron_workspace/`.
+Therefore, if you would like to access the data from your jupyter notebooks, you should place the data under this path.